Title IX/Sexual Harassment

 The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under this subsection of the Policy.
 Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance proceeding under 34 C.F.R.
 Part 106 does not constitute retaliation under this subsection of the Policy, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any Party made a materially false statement in bad faith.

-An employee of the College conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct;
+An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct;

-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College's education program or activity; or
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or

 "Sexual assault" as defined in 20 U.S.C § 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C. § 12291(a)(10), "domestic violence" as defined in 34 U.S.C. § 12291(a)(8), or "stalking" as defined in 34 U.S.C. § 12291(a)(30).

-At the time of filing a formal complaint for Title IX Sexual Harassment, a Complainant must be participating in or attempting to participate in the education program or activity of the College.
+At the time of filing a formal complaint for Title IX Sexual Harassment, a Complainant must be participating in or attempting to participate in the education program or activity of the University.

 Title VII Sexual Harassment: Sexual harassment means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: